 And guess what?
 Not only is your coffee less acidic and tastier---it is also healthier because of the extra calcium you're getting!

 3) Use it as a Natural Calcium Supplement for Your Pets

 You can sprinkle a bit into your pets' food too.
 They don't need a lot!
 We actually feed our dogs each a whole egg from our chickens each day.
 They don't have a problem consuming the shells.
 However, if that is a concern for you, the powdered eggshell is very gentle.

 If you plan to give your dog calcium powder, just cut the adult dose in half (unless you have a very large dog).
 You can find out how much calcium powder to give in this article.
 OR--just take a look back at number one above!

 You can use it to provide extra mineral supplementation for your house plants or in your garden!
 Not only does it help provide extra nutrition for your plants, it may also keep the pest problem down, especially slugs and snails.

 Chalk is very high in calcium carbonate, and you can make your own with eggshell powder!
 You can find detailed directions PLUS a worksheet in case you are a homeschool mom or a teacher!
+I haven't actually tried this (yet), but I have plans for this to be one of the projects I do with my grand daughter(s) this summer!
 Here is the article!